Managing People - Contents

 Note: it is very common for recruitment to be done looking backwards, at addressing what was missing/went wrong with a previous post occupant.
 Try looking forwards, at current and future needs, instead.

-Institute of Fundraising has ‘Managing Fundraisers: The essential guide to recruiting, developing & retaining fundraising talent’.
-Download pdf, 2MB (published 2012).
+Chartered Institute of Fundraising published ‘Managing Fundraisers: The essential guide to recruiting, developing & retaining fundraising talent’ in 2012 – no longer online at Oct.
+2018?

 Organising and putting on your own training course is an attractive proposition for many voluntary organisations, given that they may be dealing with an unusual combination of staff, activities or clients, and not be able to afford expensive commercial trainer/consultants.
 Our advice would be to check out what standard and tailored training can be provided by those specialising in the voluntary sector first – see Training page.
 There are many pitfalls which could turn an in-house production into a negative rather than positive force for change.
 Here are a few ‘train the trainer’ tips – see also our Training Resources page.